Temporary Licenses After a DUI Conviction

 Know Your State’s Laws

 Each state has different laws for DUI penalties, including when the revocation goes into effect, the length of time you'll be without a license, and what to do to reinstate it.
 Since every state has its own set of laws, it’s important to know what your state requires.
-Your state's DMV website or a local DUI attorney can be a good resource here.
+Your state's DMV website or a local DUI attorney may be a good resource here.

 Keep Your Cool